Introduction

 Problem: Sanitation

-Addressing waterborne diseases (which globally kill over 1,000 children under five each day) is crucial for health and sustainable development.
-In Uganda, challenges like high pit-emptying costs, poor sanitation maintenance, groundwater contamination, and limited hygiene awareness lead to open defecation, particularly in rural areas like Kiruhua, Uganda.
+Improved sanitation is crucial for health and sustainable development in Uganda.
+Challenges like high pit-emptying costs, poor sanitation maintenance, groundwater contamination, and limited hygiene awareness lead to open defecation, particularly in rural areas like Rwakobo Primary School, Uganda.

 Solution: Construction

-Speakers for Africa seeks funding to construct a six-stall (six stance), gender-sensitive pit latrine and expand hand-washing facilities at a school in the Kiruhua District of Western Uganda.
-This WASH project will enhance sanitation, reduce the risk of disease outbreaks like cholera, and promote better health and a sustainable environment for the community.
+Speakers for Africa seeks funding to construct a four-stall, gender-sensitive pit latrine and rehabilitate a two-stall latrine at Rwakobo Primary School in Mbarara District, Uganda.
+The project includes expanding hand-washing facilities and promoting WASH education to improve sanitation, prevent diseases like cholera, and support better health and a sustainable environment for the community.

 We estimate our cost at $6,433.